Jupyter Notebook Python Virtual Environment

 With the Jupyter Notebook server running on a compute node on Caviness, an SSH tunnel is needed to be able to make a connection and access the Jupyter Notebook server from a web browser on your local machine.
 This is done by opening a second SSH connection to Caviness.
 Follow the appropriate section below for Windows (PuTTY) or Terminal on a Linux/Mac laptop.

-Your compute node name will likely be different than r04n68, please make sure to change that accordingly.
+Your compute node name will likely be different than r00n50, please make sure to change that accordingly.
 This SSH tunnel connection will have to remain open while you are using Jupyter Notebook.
 If it is closed or internet connectivity is lost, then your connection to Jupyter Notebook will also be lost.

 Windows (PuTTY)

 Once you open the PuTTY, it will show the Session window.
 For the Host Name(or IP Address), you will need to enter the <user-name>@caviness.hpc.udel.edu.
 In addition to your standard connection PuTTY settings, you will need to set up the tunnel setting.
-This is easily done by loading an existing session you have saved for Caviness and then add the tunnel settings based on the image below.
+This is easily done by loading an existing session you have saved for Caviness and then adding the tunnel settings based on the image below.
 The tunnel setting is found under the Category Connection → SSH → Tunnels

 Linux/Mac